 Almost all members of the military, reservists, National Guard and veterans are eligible for VA loans.
-Spouses of military personnel that died while on active duty or a result of a service-connected disability can also apply.
+Spouses of military personnel who died while on active duty or as the result of a service-connected disability are also eligible to apply.

 Active-duty military qualify after six months in the service.
-Reservists and National Guard have to be enlisted for six years before they can apply.
-If they are called to active duty before that, they become eligible after 90 days of service during war periods.
+Reservists and National Guard members must be enlisted for six years before applying.
+If they are called to active duty, they become eligible after 90 days serving during times of war.

 What are the benefits of a VA loan?

 The VA doesn’t issue mortgages, it guarantees them, setting requirements on the sort of mortgages it will accept and relying on approved lenders (banks, credit unions, online lenders) to issue the loans.
 The VA takes on risk associated with the mortgages it backs, and the lower risk to the lenders who issue VA is passed along to buyers, often meaning slightly lower interest rates compared to conventional loans.